Li-OmicsLab/HerbMet/README.md

     python main.py
     ```

 **Notable:** For privacy and security reasons, the dataset cannot be upload to GitHub or Google Drive.
-If you are interseted in our project or dataset, please contact with us (syyshayuyang@163.com).
+If you are interseted in our project or dataset, please contact with us.